Skip to content

 Warning

 You should be careful with the clusterServiceDNSMode=External variant.
 Using IP addresses instead of DNS hostnames is discouraged in MongoDB.
-IP addresses make configuration changes and recovery more complicated.
-Also, they are particularly problematic in scenarios where IP addresses change (i.e., deleting and recreating the cluster).
+IP addresses make reconfiguration and recovery more complicated, and are generally problematic in scenarios where IP addresses change.
+In particular, if you delete and recreate the cluster with clusterServiceDNSMode=External without deleting its volumes (having percona.com/delete-psmdb-pvc finalizer unset), your cluster will crash and there will be no straightforward way to recover it.

 Exposing replica set with split-horizon DNS